Where is Poppy's panda cover

 £9.95

 Most children experience change: perhaps a move of school or house; the arrival of a new baby brother or sister; the death of a relative; or the separation of parents and a change of partners.
 All change can cause confusion and uncertainty.
-For some children, especially those who are adopted or placed in foster care, there may be a change of main carer and of everything that is familiar.
+For some children, especially those who are adopted or fostered, there may be a change of main carer and of everything that is familiar.

-Young children aged three and above, especially those who are adopted or placed in foster care.
+This book is for young children aged three and above, especially those who are adopted or fostered.

 Reviews